Titanic (1997 film): Home media

 Titanic was re-released to DVD on October 25, 2005, when a three-disc Special Collector's Edition was made available in the United States and Canada.
 This edition contained a newly restored transfer, a 6.1 DTS-ES Discrete surround sound mix and various special features.
 In PAL regions, two-disc and four-disc variants were released, marketed as the Special Edition and Deluxe Collector's Edition respectively.
 They were released in the United Kingdom on November 7, 2005.
 A limited 5-disc Deluxe Limited Edition was also only released in the United Kingdom with only 10,000 copies manufactured.
 The fifth disc contains Cameron's documentary Ghosts of the Abyss, which was distributed by Walt Disney Pictures.
 Unlike the individual release of Ghosts of the Abyss, which contained two discs, only the first disc was included in the set.
 In 2007, for the film's tenth anniversary, a 10th Anniversary Edition was released on DVD, which consists of the first two discs from the three-disc 2005 set containing the movie and the special features on those discs.

 Titanic was released by Paramount Home Entertainment on Blu-ray and Blu-ray 3D on September 10, 2012.
 The 3D presentation is split over two discs and is also THX-certified.
-Special features on another disc included many of those featured on the 2005 Special Collector's Edition DVD along with two new documentaries titled "Reflections on Titanic" and "Titanic: The Final Word with James Cameron."
+Special features on another disc included many of those featured on the 2005 Special Collector's Edition DVD along with two new documentaries titled "Reflections on Titanic" and "Titanic: The Final Word with James Cameron".
 The latter aired on National Geographic on April 9, 2012, and was executively produced by Cameron.
 A 4K release was released on December 5, 2023, on both digital and Ultra HD Blu-ray.

-After being on the Amazon Prime Video streaming service in the U.S. in April 2023, Titanic became available on Netflix in July 2023 shortly after the Titan submersible implosion.
-It became available on Paramount+ in October 2023 and on Prime Video for a period starting in April 2024 and April 2025.
+After being made available on the Amazon Prime Video streaming service in the U.S. in April 2023, Titanic became available on Netflix in July 2023; social media users noticed that the film's release on the streaming platform occurred shortly after the Titan submersible implosion, which occurred just the previous month.
+It became available on Paramount+ in October 2023 and returned to Prime Video for a period starting in April 2024 and April 2025.
 It was announced as coming to Hulu in February 2025.
 It was available on the free ad-supported streaming service Pluto TV in June 2023.